SangTDx/sangtdx.github/_posts/2023-11-10-zonal-architecture.md

 * Provides a safety certification pathway to achieve up to ISO 26262 ASIL D compliance

-# THE RISE OF NEXT GEN E/E ZONAL ARCHITECTURE
+# The Rise Of Next Gen E/E Zonal Architecture

 **Zonal architecture is the name given to this new approach to vehicle electronics**